Renowned for its artistic flourishing, Renaissance Florence saw prominent families investing their fortunes into the

 Even in its unfinished state, the artist has conveyed an enigmatic rendition of the aging hermit kneeling in a rocky landscape.
 He is surrounded by mountains that are shrouded in mist.
 A lightly-sketched church is visible in the far distance and at his feet is the lion that became a loyal companion after Jerome famously extracted a thorn from his paw.
 Even though it remains unfinished, this painting evokes a highly emotional reaction as the anguish of the penitent saint is palpable.

 This painting was started around 1482, although it is unknown whether it was a result of a commission.
-It is housed today at the Vatican museums in the Vatican City.
+It is housed today at the Vatican Museums in Vatican City.

 The three wise men of the East (also Kings or the Magi) were pilgrims who followed the guiding star to Bethlehem to witness the birth of the Christ child and bring him gifts of gold, frankincense, and myrrh.
 The three figures were venerated as the patron saints of travelers in the Middle Ages.
 The Adoration of the Magi (their homage to the infant Jesus) became a celebrated Christian motif.

 Leonardo’s famous rendition on this subject was the result of a commission from Augustinian monks that was intended as a panel for the altar in the church of San Donato in Scopeto, located outside the Florentine city walls.
 He undertook to finish the commission within 30 months.
 He created a life-size draft, over seven feet tall, and rendered the under-paint tones.
-It depicts the Virgin and Christ child in the center of the panel, deviating from prior artists who placed them in a corner.
+It depicts the Virgin and Christ as a child in the center of the panel, deviating from prior artists who placed them in a corner.
 He also improved upon the contemporary practices of perspective by making changes in clarity and color based on the distance of the objects in relation to the viewer’s eye.